MetanoKid/coding-scars/_drafts/log-window-1.md

 There are also two files related to the Window:

-  * `MainWindow.xaml`: declares the controls for the window and their properties.
+  * `MainWindow.xaml`: declares the controls for the window, their properties and even some behavior.
   * `MainWindow.xaml.cs`: C# class for this Window, which will hold our custom behavior.

 One of the properties in `App.xaml` is `StartupUri`, which holds a reference to the `MainWindow.xaml` we've mentioned.

-At first, when I started learning a the little bit of WPF I know now, it felt like _Magic_.
+At first, when I started learning the little bit of WPF I know now, it felt like _Magic_.
 Where is the entry point defined?
 There's no _Main_ function!
 How does it know which window to display?
-Hint: it all starts in the _Properties_ page.
+Hint: it all starts in the _Properties_ page and ends up in the `StartupUri`.

 For now, we'll just work with these default files and configurations as a standalone WPF project.
-Later on, we'll convert it to a Class Library and will learn how the Application-Window relationship works.
+In the next post, we'll convert it to a Class Library and will learn how the Application-Window relationship works.

 # Basic UI controls